 1700s: Opera emerges as a new type of live music performance; initiating a need for large showcase venues such as La Scala in Milan.

-1850: Jenny Linda makes her debut in America, exceeding the crowd size bought on by any preceding artist.
+1850: Jenny Linda makes her debut in America, exceeding the crowd size brought out by any preceding artist.

 1950s: Rock and Roll broke down the race barrier by showcasing black and white artists side-by-side on a shared stage.